wholefoodsbroccoli/debate-dragons/docs/why.md

 <li>Want to (sometimes) fly abroad to tournaments for free!!!</li>

 ## The Community
 When people picture debate, it's easy to imagine a bossy courtroom full of people who are shouting, confrontational, and even mean.
 In practice, this is rarely the case!
 One cannot be a good debater without the ability to listen to others, to be curious about people different from you, and to have an open mind willing to understand new perspectives.
+Debaters know how scary public speaking is, and take great care in making sure everyone is comfortable and having fun playing - what is essentially a game.

+In Batey's experience, the people who are attracted to debate tend to be... a bunch of nerds!
+People who are quirky, smart, funny, incredibly diverse - and have tons of ideas they can share with the world, even if they don't yet have the confidence or structure to deliver them the way they'd like.